TomJAllen/contact-technical-test/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This was a timeboxed exercise therefore the current usage fulfils the minimum brief.
 At this stage, the user can search any location and, if the searched location exists, they will be presented with a list of the available talent.
+Currently the only locations that are searchable are "Springfield", "Los Angeles" and "Philidelphia".
 The search is case insensitive.

 <p align="right">(<a href="#top">back to top</a>)</p>